Frontline cautiously upbeat on tanker market

 "The development in the first quarter and so far in the second quarter has been stronger than the board anticipated at the beginning of the year," Frontline, the tanker arm of shipping tycoon John "Big Wolf" Fredriksen, said on Friday.

-Higher charter rates lifted the firm's bottom line in the first quarter and its net profit rose to $7.2 million from a loss of $343.7 million loss in the fourth quarter to come ahead of forecasts for $1 million.
+Higher charter rates lifted the firm's bottom line in the first quarter and its net profit rose to $7.2 million (4.5 million pounds) from a loss of $343.7 million loss in the fourth quarter to come ahead of forecasts for $1 million.

 "Based on results achieved so far in the quarter and the current outlook the Board expects the operating result in the second quarter to be better than in the first quarter," it said.